satyam-dev/sorting_visualiser/README.md

-# Sorting Visualiser - Visualise and learning sorting Algorithms
+# Sorting Visualiser - Visualise and learn sorting Algorithms

 > See different alogrithms and its working by adjusting speed and size of the items array!